-If you don’t know what an elevator pitch is, it’s pretty simple.
+If you don’t know what an elevator pitch is, it’s pretty simple to understand.
 It’s a short pitch about yourself that you should be able to tell someone in an elevator.
 And it should say enough about you for the person to remember you in a positive way.

 Having this pitch ready is essential and will be useful when you go to a networking event or meet anyone who could potentially recommend or hire you.
-Here are the rules to master the elevator pitch:
+You will find the rules to master the elevator pitch in this article.

 Find something personal to start your pitch: where you’re from, why you came to Canada, why you chose Vancouver… This little something might create a connection with the person who’s listening to you, and it’s an easy way for you to start talking.

 Demonstrate what you could bring to a team or a company with a concrete example of one of your achievements, that should be linked to your professional objective like the one you have already developed in your resume.
 If you don’t have a work-related example, there are other solutions.
 For instance, if you are looking for a job that involves working in a team, you can talk about your success as a team player, showing your soft skills like: “I am a good team player.
 I have played basketball for 8 years”.
 Find something specific that will impress your interlocutor.

 Here in Canada, the hiring process focuses on soft skills and personality.
 You have skills and you have used and shown them in different contexts.
 Think about your personal achievements, the qualities that helped you reach them and how they can transfer to the work context.
 They will be the examples that you will be using: talk about what you're familiar with.